elaine-chen-brown/CS1320-final-project/README.md

 ## Database TODOs:
 - Author table needs to be reworked to include photo and social media handle(s)
 - Images database: how will we store multiple images per article?
 Will also need to store 'main' image for purposes of home/search page display.
+- Create drafts table: should hold headline, article body (in html formatting), teaser, author name + id, category name + id, photo information.
+Things like date and issue id will only be determined upon publishing

 ### Note: feel free to restructure stuff if you want!